jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 ### 28 Functions of Board
 The functions of the Board are—
-  (a) to advise WorkSafe on competency requirements for mine workers:
+  (a) to advise WorkSafe on competency requirements for mine workers, quarry workers, and alluvial mine workers:
   (b) to examine applicants, or have applicants examined, for certificates of competence:
   (c) to issue, renew, cancel, and suspend certificates of competence:
   (d) any other function relating to training and competency requirements for participants in the extractives industry conferred on the Board by regulations made under this Act.